The Theme of Virginity in the Acts of Paul and Thecla

 More about the basis for this interpretation is in my article The Consensus and Context of 1 Timothy 2:12 here.

 The Acts of Paul and Thecla is a work of fiction and contains several literary devices typical of the romance novels of the day.
-Nevertheless, some thought that Thecla was a real person.
-Since other characters in the story, Paul and Queen Tryphaena, were real people, some have thought that Thecla was also a real person even if her real story was overshadowed by exaggerated and fabricated embellishments.
-She was even sainted by the Roman Catholic Church, but her sainthood was revoked in 1969.
+Since other characters in the story, such as Paul and Queen Tryphaena, were real people, some have thought that Thecla was also a real person even though her surviving story has been obscured by exaggerated and fabricated embellishments.
+She was sainted by the Roman Catholic Church, but her sainthood was revoked in 1969.
 An English translation of the Acts of Paul and Thecla is here.